 The Gmail add-on is a tool that lets you save emails and their attachments to AODocs Document Management libraries.
-You can:

 - save single emails you composed (this article)